-The Australian Senate descended into a prolonged and bitter confrontation on Monday, November 24, 2025, as “Pauline Hanson”, the controversial leader of the One Nation party, deliberately provoked a parliamentary attention.
-In a planned and highly condemned spectacle, Senator Hanson entered the Senate chamber fully covered in a burqa, reigniting the long-running national debate over religious attire, identity, and Islamophobia.
+Queensland: 24-11-2025] The Australian Senate experiences a prolonged and bitter confrontation on Monday, November 24, 2025, as “Pauline Hanson’s”, the controversial senior leader of the One Nation party, deliberately provoked a parliamentary attention with Burqa Stunt.
+In a planned and highly condemned spectacle, Senator Hanson entered the Senate chamber fully covered in a burqa, ignited the long-running national debate over religious attire, identity, and Islamophobia.
 This dramatic act in senate is a direct protest against the blocking of her proposed bill to ban full-face coverings, resulted in the suspension of proceedings and universal condemnation across the political spectrum.

 Parliamentary Stand-Off and Suspension